 - First, wash your hands well with soap and water before touching or cleaning the pierced area.
 (Don’t let anyone else touch the pierced area until it is healed.)

 - Remove any crusty material from the site and from the jewelry with warm water.

-- Gently wash the area around the piercing with a fragrance free saline solution or a non-iodized sea salt mixture or a mild liquid antibacterial soap every day.
+- Gently wash the area around the piercing with a fragrance free mild liquid soap and water every day.

 - When showering, use a drop of fragrance-free antibacterial liquid soap to clean the jewelry and the piercing.
 Do not leave it on the piercing for more than 30 seconds.